jpanther/congo/exampleSite/content/docs/getting-started/index.md

 Congo has two menus that can be customised to suit the content and layout of your site.
 The `main` menu appears in the site header and the `footer` menu appears at the bottom of the page just above the copyright notice.

 Both menus are configured in the `menus.en.toml` file.
 Similarly to the languages config file, if you wish to use another language, rename this file and replace `en` with the language code you wish to use.
+Menu links will be sorted from lowest to highest `weight`, and then alphabetically by `name`.

 ```toml
 # config/_default/menus.en.toml